 Aled said: “I am so looking forward to returning to host the Classical Concert at this most wonderful castle in Kent, the garden of England.
 The perfect setting for what we all hope will be a beautiful summer’s evening.
 Here’s to another unforgettable musical event!”

 In 2017 the Royal Philharmonic Orchestra (RPO) continues to celebrate its 70th Anniversary Season at the forefront of music-making in the UK.
 With a wider reach than any other UK large ensemble, the RPO has truly become Britain’s national orchestra.
 Although the RPO embraces twenty-first-century opportunities, including appearances with pop stars and on video game, film soundtracks and on CD, its artistic priority remains paramount: the making of great music at the highest level for the widest possible audience.
 As the RPO’s 70th Anniversary Season continues to unfold, its versatility and high standards mark it out as one of today’s most open-minded, forward-thinking symphony orchestras.
 Now it proudly looks forward to the next 70 years.

 A graduate in orchestral and choral conducting from the University of Huddersfield and the Royal Northern College of Music, John has worked with many of the country’s leading orchestras across a diverse repertoire and can regularly be seen at many of the country’s top venues.

 He is a much respected conductor and has worked extensively in musical theatre with a huge amount of West End credits to his name.

-John said: “Next year’s concert will not only feature many popular classics such as the rousing Land of Hope and Glory,which audiences have come to associate with the event, but next year we’re adding some Battle of Britain themes which will compliment what I’m sure will be another breathtaking flying display.”
+John said: “This year’s concert will not only feature many popular classics such as the rousing Land of Hope and Glory, which audiences have come to associate with the event, but we’re also adding some Battle of Britain themes which will compliment what I’m sure will be another breathtaking flying display.”